 Secured loan plans generally provide homeowners with longer terms than an unsecured loan policy might.
-This can allow you, for example, to repay the debt over 15 to 20 years, as opposed to five or ten.
+This can allow you, for example, to repay the debt over 15 to 20 years, as opposed to five or 10.

-Your credit score may also be a factor, but it’s less likely to be as much of a concern as it is with an unsecured loan.
+Your credit score may also be a factor, but it’s less likely to be as much of a concern as it's with an unsecured loan.
 This is because your property is used to leverage the loan, meaning the provider can repossess your home if you fail to meet the repayment deadlines.

+Unlike a secured loan, the amount of money and length of term offered with an unsecured loan is far smaller, but there are some advantages to consider.
 Firstly, an unsecured loan doesn't put your home at risk, although that doesn't mean the loan provider will not take serious measures against failure to meet repayment deadlines.

 If you're looking to make small improvements or take on a reasonably manageable project in the home, then unsecured loans, which can provide funds up to £25,000 could be more suitable.

-A secured loan can be easier to successfully apply for if you suffer from bad credit or have had past problems, but using your property to secure a loan is a serious decision to make, so it's important to think about whether or not you can keep up with repayments to avoid having your home repossessed.
+However, interest rates tend to be higher with unsecured loans, as it focuses more on the personal circumstances of the homeowner.
+A secured loan can be easier to successfully apply for if you suffer from bad credit or have had past problems, but using your property to secure a loan is a serious decision to make.
+So it's important to think about whether or not you can keep up with repayments, to avoid having your home repossessed.

-If you are looking to use a home improvement loan to hopefully increase the value of your home you will need to extend your research to the property market in your area and the general trends in house prices.
+If you're looking to use a home improvement loan to increase the value of your home you will need to do your research carefully.

 In reality, it may only add £10,000, but it depends on other factors.
 Your home may be in a desirable location and the property prices in your area might be consistently rising, but the only thing holding back your home was a barely functioning and unattractive kitchen.